eugenieDSP/Promarker-db/README.md

 2. Commit; wait 1–2 minutes
 3. On the phone: fully close the app, reopen twice (cache bumped to personal-v5)

-Note: your live collection predates the grey seeding, so the 13 greys won't auto-appear in your existing data — add them once via Browse (filter Greys, Promarker) or Add colours.
-Fresh installs get them automatically.

 Data stays on-device; back up via About → Export.
 Not affiliated with any marker maker.